fenago/data-science/lab_guides/Lab_6.md

 The following steps will guide you toward the goal:

-1. Open a Colab notebook.
+1. Open a Jupyter notebook.

 2. Import the required libraries:
     ```